davedittrich/field-guide-security-training-campaign/docs/Chapter02-Overview-LoggingIn-and-Authentication.md

 ## Security

 A quick step back.
 Security comes in many forms, not just digital.
-There are lots of aspects to consider when it comes to your personal security, and many things to focus in on when talking about security in the newsroom.
+There are lots of aspects to consider when it comes to your personal security, and many things to focus in on when talking about security in the {{ target_audience_lower }}.
 A few things to keep in mind about security in general:

 -   It’s unfortunate, but more often than not, good security takes a bit of effort.
 And in practice, there is often a trade-off of what is easy and what is most secure.
 -   Good security does not rely on trust, though in practice it requires some.